Respiratory surveillance report

 Supplementary tables of key figures are shown at the end of this bulletin.

 Table 3.
-Total non-sentinel tests and positivity for Influenza and RSV, current week
+Total non-sentinel tests and positivity for Influenza, RSV and COVID-19, current week

 Total Tests